emmanuelsalawu/tp-db/README.md

 `sudo docker run `<br/>
-The tells Docker engine that we want to run an instance.<br/>
+This tells Docker engine that we want to run an instance.<br/>

 `-v "/Users/esalawu/tp-db:/var/tp-db" `<br/>
-The tells Docker engine that we want to mount a path/directory on our computer **/Users/esalawu/tp-db** to in the Docker instance and it should be visible as /var/tp-db within the Docker instance.
+This tells Docker engine that we want to mount a path/directory on our computer **/Users/esalawu/tp-db** to in the Docker instance and it should be visible as /var/tp-db within the Docker instance.
 Through this, we can easily write outputs from the docker instance into a location that is accessible outside of the docker instance and can be opened on the host computer. <br/>

 `emmanuelsalawu/tp-db `<br/>
 This is the name of the TP-DB docker image that is available in docker hub https://hub.docker.com/repository/docker/emmanuelsalawu/tp-db.
 It is downloaded the first time we run the command and remains available locally henceforth.<br/>